Roblox/creator-docs/content/en-us/scripting/events.md

 <h3>Waiting for Events to Fire</h3>

-If you want a script to yield or pause until a specific event fires, use the `Wait()` function.
+If you want a script to yield or pause until a specific event fires, use the `Library.task.wait()` function.

 ```lua
 -- Script in ServerScriptService